 Pets don't want their owners leaving just as much as their owners don't want to leave them.
 They don't think it's a great opportunity to finally got some peace and finish working on their novel.
 Instead they may feel abandonment and separation anxiety.

 Pets can be creatures of habit and do best when their routine is uninterrupted.
 Nobody wants to impose pet care on unwilling or inexperienced friends, neighbors, or family.
-Even with the best of intentions, this can be quite a stressful experience to all involved.
+Even with the best of intentions, this can be quite a stressful experience to all involved, especially when things don't go according to plan.

-Boarding pets comes with the risk of diseases, parasites and behavioral problems, not to mention emotional stress.
+Boarding often brings diseases, parasites, and stress.
 I have personally worked at many veterinary hospitals and boarding facilities and have seen how traumatic this experience is to the animals.
-Pets don't understand that they're in a safe environment, instead they feel that they were abandoned by their loved ones and left in a jail cell with scary sounds and smells.
+Pets don't understand that they're in a safe environment, instead they feel abandoned by their loved ones and left in a jail cell with scary sounds and smells.

-With over 15 years of personal experience pet sitting and over 10 as a veterinary technician, I can confidently say that the safest environment for pets is their own homes.
+With over 15 years of experience pet sitting and over 10 as a vet tech, I can confidently say that the safest environment for pets is their own homes.
 And having a knowledgable pet sitter around may help save a life in a pet emergency.

 4. safety and security for the Home

-Having a human occupy the home everyday, coming and going, turning lights on and off, using the tv/radio, and a bicycle or car; all this maintains a lived-in status in your home.
-This continual presence alone can prevent crime, robbery, and pet theft or abuse.
+Having someone occupy the home everyday, coming and going, turning lights on and off, using the tv/radio, and a bicycle or car; all this maintains a constant lived-in status in your home.
+This continual presence can prevent crime, robbery, and pet theft or abuse.

-5. a whole Community for travel and pet lovers
+5. a Community for travel and pet lovers